If you intend to work your way through this article, go here for the version-controlled source.

 - Select text then

-to paste from the Windows clipboard.
+"+yto copy to the Windows clipboard. "+pto paste from the Windows clipboard.

 Table of Contents